-- Each site, group of sites, or the entire SFA must be 40 percent or more directly certified students. - Enrollment includes only students who have access to a meal service. - Indentified directly certified student: any student who qualifies for free meal benefits without an application. - Any sites, group of sites, or entire SFA participating must offer both breakfast and lunch, and all meals are served free of charge to all students.
+- Each site, group of sites, or the entire SFA must be 40 percent or more directly certified students. - Enrollment includes only students who have access to a meal service. - Identified directly certified student: any student who qualifies for free meal benefits without an application. - Any sites, group of sites, or entire SFA participating must offer both breakfast and lunch, and all meals are served free of charge to all students.
 Nonfederal source funds shall be used to pay the difference between the cost of serving the meals at no charge to all participating students and the federal reimbursement. - No application can be collected or approved for meal benefits.
 CATEGORICAL meal counts are no longer maintained.

-For each site, groups of sites, or entire SFAs participating, the total number of reimbursable meals served by type (breakfast and lunch) will be multiplied by the percentage of directly certified students times 1.6.
+For each site, groups of sites, or entire SFAs participating, the total number of reimbursable meals (breakfast and lunch) will be multiplied by the percentage of directly certified students times 1.6.
 These meals will be paid at the free reimbursement rate.
 The remaining meals will be paid at the paid reimbursement rate.
+A point-of-service total meal count must be taken daily.